Skip to main content

 Your account should be funded enough to pay fees (0.01 ETH should be enough to start).

-Here we will interact with a test.cairo contract (Cairo 0) already deployed on Testnet at the address:
+Here we will interact with a test.cairo contract (Cairo 1) already deployed in Sepolia Testnet at the address:

 This contract contains a storage variable called balance.